Longborough Festival Opera

 Longborough Festival Opera is a summer opera festival in the English Cotswolds village of Longborough in north Gloucestershire.
-It can trace its routes back to 1991 as a series of concerts in the home of founders property developer Martin Graham and his wife Elizabeth.
-Although Martin Graham died in 2025, the organisation is still run by the family, with Elizabeth as director and trustee, her son Leo also a trustee, and her daughter Polly as artistic director.
+It can trace its roots back to 1991 as a series of concerts in the home of its founders, local property developer Martin Graham and his wife Lizzie.
+Martin Graham died in 2025 aged 83, but the Graham family remains deeply involved.
+Martin and Lizzie's daughter, the stage director Polly Graham, was appointed Artistic Director in 2018 and Emily Gottlieb joined as Executive Director in 2024.